 If a raccoon enters your house, close the doors between the animal and the rest of the house, isolating the raccoon in that one area.
 Then, open doors and windows leading to the outside in the area where the raccoon is located.
 Give the animal a way out and she will leave on her own.
 Leave the capture and handling of wildlife to the experts.
 Don’t forget to secure pet doors, especially at night, to prevent raccoons from using them to enter your home.

 Vegetable and fruit gardens can be susceptible to raccoon damage, often as foods are ripening.
-Attaching a motion sensor to your garden hose and using mylar balloons, mylar strips and pinwheels will deter raccoons from getting into your garden.
-Click here to go to our links and resources page to find vendors that sell these devices.
+Attaching a motion sensor to your garden hose and using mylar balloons, mylar strips, and pinwheels will deter raccoons from getting into your garden.
 Spreading cayenne pepper over an area can also often be an effective repellent against raccoons.
-For persistent raccoons, single strand electric fencing can be an effective exclusionary method.
+For persistent raccoons, single-strand electric fencing can be an effective exclusionary method.

 PUBLIC HEALTH CONCERNS